Every church needs a Church Outreach Program.

 - Families with Children

 - Ethnic or Religious Surname Groups

 There are new families moving into your market each month.
 These are your churches your most important prospects.
 Often, they have moved from another state or county.
 Newcomers are looking for information about local establishments, whether it be a dentist, school or church.
 It’s up to you to contact them as soon as they move into your market.
 Every Church must have a Welcome Program that addresses this special group.
 You want to invite them to the Church and follow up in an organized, continuous fashion.
-Many churches subscribe to the Dataman Group New Mover service allow Churches to keep up with area newcomers in a continuous, organized way.
+Many churches subscribe to the monthly Dataman Group New Mover service.
+This allows Churches to keep up with area newcomers in a continuous, organized way.